Ramanjs/os-assignments/assignment-1/README.md

 * [mkdir](#mkdir)
 * [date](#date)

-Two command line options for each command have been implemented.

 ## Commands

-This section describes each command in detail namely the syntax, arguments supported and any assumptions made.
+This section describes each command in detail: the syntax, arguments supported and any assumptions made.

 ### <a name="cd"></a>cd
 `cd [-L | -P] [dir]`